Babakbigdeli/KatasTestedWithJest/README.md

 # KatasTestedWithJest

-Here Im gonna put the CodeWars Katas I do as part of my core JavaScrips practices.
+Here Im gonna put the CodeWars Katas I do as part of my core JavaScrip practices.
 They gonna be unit tested in NodeJs environment using Jest.